hellothxsorry/PracticalTasks/README.md

-# PracticalTasks
-Practical tasks from the course of "Automated Testing Foundations with .NET"
+# Practical tasks from the course of "Automated Testing Foundations with .NET"

 Due to the course description: it requires to create a pull request for every task.
 Thus, each task was created as a separate branch with a corresponding name (Task1, Task2, etc.) and an own pull request.